fbpx

 Step 6

 Wait for the first layer to dry.
-To assure that you have an even coat, put the shade back to the lamp and turn on the light to see if there are any patches due to uneven coverage.
-If there's, get it back out and apply more paint to the areas that need it.
+To ensure that you have an even coat, put the shade back to the lamp and turn on the light to see if there are any patches due to uneven coverage.
+If there’s, get it back out and apply more paint to the areas that need it.

 Remove any dust or particles that may stick to the shade before spraying another layer or two for best results.